Neighbourhood project StraßenOase

 Using a setback as an opportunity

-The organisers received spontaneous support from numerous local companies, such as the landscaping company Leonhards, which delivered a large number of trees weighing several tonnes on a heavy-duty transporter at short notice and contributed to the extraordinary greenery.
-"As if out of nowhere, Wuppertal DJ PSPAGEL42 also joined the party, delighting visitors on his own dancefloor.
+The organisers received spontaneous support from numerous local companies, for example the landscaping company Leonhards, which delivered a large number of trees weighing several tonnes on a heavy-duty transporter at short notice and this way contributed to the extraordinary greenery.
+“As if out of nowhere, Wuppertal DJ PSPAGEL42 also joined the party, delighting visitors on his own dancefloor.
 Local organisations provided fantastic food.
-Residents organised yoga, children's activities and even a live stage with music plus a concluding political discussion.
-And all this in just three weeks!"
+Residents organised yoga, children’s activities, a live stage with music and a concluding political discussion.
+All was done in only three weeks!”
 The ban got everyone moving: as a team, as a neighbourhood, as a democratic community.

 66 residents actively participated

-Fortunately, there was a lot of interest in a neighbourhood project right from the start, if only because of the neighbourhood office.
-"Together with the manager, Andreas Röhrig, we thought about what was already happening here, which players were already involved and which should be approached.
+Fortunately, there was a lot of interest in a neighbourhood project right from the start, if only because of the office.
+“Together with the manager, Andreas Röhrig, we thought about what was already happening here, who was already involved and which should be approached.
 Of course, we also went door-to-door, visited the kiosks and supermarkets and got in touch with the operators.
-We were allowed to display posters and postcards in their shop windows," says Rudzki about her involvement during the planning phase.
+We were allowed to display posters and postcards in their shop windows,” Rudzki says about her involvement during the planning phase.
 Participation begins with trust.
 And the success proved her right.
-"Through the festival and the joint process, we were able to make democracy visible in everyday life in the immediate neighbourhood.
-The StraßenOase! festival made people feel what democracy means, namely talking to each other, finding solutions, allowing mistakes, accepting and wanting to understand the ideas and opinions of others, remaining curious, meeting each other and still moving forward together."
+“Through the festival and the joint process, we were able to make democracy visible in everyday life in the immediate neighbourhood.
+The StraßenOase! festival made people feel what democracy means, namely talking to each other, finding solutions, allowing mistakes, accepting and wanting to understand the ideas and opinions of others, remaining curious, meeting each other and still moving forward together.”
 The festival took place on 13 July 2025 and impressively demonstrated what co-creation in the public sphere can mean.
-One sentence in particular stuck in Leila Rudzki's mind that day: "Democracy was tangible here today".
+Particularly one sentence stuck in Leila Rudzki’s mind that day: “Democracy was tangible here today”.

 Old neighbourhood rethought with the support of the development fund